-The quality of your used furniture is a good guide to determining its price.
-A well-made piece of furniture that is constructed from quality material will stand up to use over an extended period of time.
-Some woods, such as mahogany, will fetch higher prices.
-Conversely, a badly made piece that can fall apart easily will be difficult to sell at a high price.
+The quality of your used furniture is a good guide for determining its price.
+A well-made piece of furniture that is constructed from quality materials will stand up to use over an extended period of time.
+Premium woods, such as mahogany, will fetch higher prices than run-of-the-mill wood species.
+At the other end of the spectrum, a badly made piece that can fall apart easily will be difficult to sell at a high price.

-Larger furniture items don't fit into all kinds of spaces and are harder to transport.
-Your customer might have to incur additional cost when trying to move oversized or larger pieces of used furniture, so take that into account when pricing over-sized items.
+Larger furniture items simply don't fit into as many space and harder to transport than smaller pieces.
+Buyers might have to incur additional costs when trying to move oversized or larger pieces of used furniture, so take that into account when pricing large items.

 Some styles sell better than others.
-A neutral, contemporary style might do better than something that's more specialized unless it happens to be in demand.
+A neutral, contemporary style might do better than something that's more specialized or period-specific unless that style happens to be in demand.